 ### Use Segments and Exclusions

-Include the people who should receive the email and exclude the people who should not.
+Include the people who should receive the email, and exclude the people who should not receive it.

-A common mistake is thinking only about who to include.
-Good sending also asks who should not receive the message.
+A common mistake is to define only who should receive an email.
+Good sending also defines who should not receive the message.

-For example, suppose you are sending a trial upgrade offer.
-You may include trial users, but exclude people who already upgraded, people who unsubscribed from product updates, and internal test contacts.
-This makes the email more relevant and reduces avoidable complaints.
+For example, if you send a trial upgrade offer, you may include trial users and exclude people who already upgraded, people who unsubscribed from product updates, and internal test contacts.
+These exclusions make the email more relevant and reduce avoidable complaints.

 1. Write the include rule in plain language.